codesmythe/gnucash-docs-rst/source/guide/C/appendixd.rst

 the layout of the specific items on a single check.
 The file is organized as a typical Key/Value file used by many Linux applications.
 Keys/values pairs are grouped into sections that begin with the group name enclosed in square brackets.
+Units for angles are degrees and length and coordinate units are PostScript (PS) points (72 PS points = 1 inch).

 GnuCash looks for check format files in two different locations when you bring up the check printing dialog.
 The first location is typically